Made Up of More Than Sick Cells

 What other people see

-The sad thing is, when most people see us, they only see a sick person trying to live their best lives.
+The sad thing is, when most people see us, they only see sick people trying to live their best lives.
 It’s mostly pity or hate for a condition that is no fault of ours...
 I think this is why people look down on us.
-They only see a weak, sick person ignoring the other beautiful components we are made of.
+They only see a weak, sick person, ignoring the other beautiful components we are made of.

 We are more than our fight

 Let me shock you- there is much more to our personality than fighting sickle cell.
 We are revolutionaries.
 We have dreams and aspirations.
 We are filled with lots of hope for a successful future.

 For some months now, warriors all over the globe have been coming out without apology to advocate for sickle cell.
 Seeing all these beautiful warriors sharing their life stories with so much confidence and fearlessness is an art for your sight.

 Warriors out there are doctors, surgeons, dancers, models, photographers, singers, writers, etc. They are kicking ass at their professions and making something out of their lives.
 At least we are trying.

 Warriors out there are parents, doctors, teachers, ministers, lawyers, engineers, etc. The unfortunate thing is, most of these talented warriors are either jobless (because of their sickled state), unnoticed because of the mindset others have about us, or unable to keep up because of unplanned sick episodes and absences due to sickle cell crises and complications.

 My life, in general, I must say, is a series of testimonies.
 I need to put this in a movie or something.
 It is true that I’ve seen really terrible days that most people could never survive, but I’ve also had testimonies most people have never experienced.